According to Regulations on the organisation of studies (RegOrg):

 - Mailing by post, or deposit in the Dean's Office’s mailbox or with the professor is not permitted.
 The document can be submitted via another person selected by the student; a letter of authorisation is not necessary.

 - There is no confirmation of receipt, the registration being visible on on MyUnifr.

-- Bachelor and Master theses must be submitted to the personnel of the Dean’s Office no later than Thursday, 18 February 2021.
-As of 22 February 2021, submission of Bachelor and Master theses can be accepted only if you are enrolled for the Spring semester 2021.
+- Bachelor and Master theses must be submitted to the personnel of the Dean’s Office no later than Thursday, 16 September 2021.
+As of 20 September 2021, submission of Bachelor and Master theses can be accepted only if you are enrolled for the Winter semester 2021.